VSG Verified: What I’m Bringing to You (and Why You Can Trust It).

 On this site, you’ll find:

-• Age-inclusive style.
-I honor faces with laugh lines, bodies with stories, and closets that have lived a little. wigs if feel like, stilettos sometimes & red lips.soft nudges forward.
+Age-inclusive style.
+I honor faces with laugh lines, bodies with stories, and closets that have lived a little.
+Wigs when we feel like it.
+Stilettos sometimes.
+Red lips when the mood says yes.
+Soft nudges forward.
 We’re not squeezing into anybody’s idea of “still got it” — we never lost it.

 I’m not here to impress the industry.
 I’m here to serve the women who’ve been ignored by it.